NubeIO/rubix-ce-docs/docs/overview.md

 1883
 ```

-## LoRaWAN Dashboard (open by firewall)
+## LoRaWAN® Dashboard (open by firewall)
-Dashboard used for the administration of the loRaWAN server.
+Dashboard used for the administration of the LoRaWAN® server.

 ### Service Name
 ```